gofiber/docs/context.md

 #### Subdomains

 An array of subdomains in the domain name of the request.
 The application property subdomain offset, which defaults to `2`, is used for determining the beginning of the subdomain segments.
-You can change this by providing a custom offset.

 ```go
 // Function signature